robvet/dapr-workshop/Assignment01/README.md

 1. Open the file `src/VehicleRegistrationService/test.http` in VS Code.
 The request in this file simulates retrieving the vehicle- and owner information for a certain license-number.

-1. Click on `Execute request` in the file to send a request to the API:
+1. Click on `Send request` link immediately above the GET request in the file to send a request to the API:

    ![REST client](img/rest-client.png)